torvalds/linux/Documentation/firmware-guide/acpi/osi.rst

 =====================================

-With _OSI, the *BIOS* provides the string describing an interface, and asks the OS: "YES/NO, are you compatible with this interface?"
+With _OSI, the *BIOS* provides the string describing an interface, and asks the OS: "ANAL/ANAL, are you compatible with this interface?"

-eg. _OSI("3.0 Thermal Model") would return TRUE if the OS knows how to deal with the thermal extensions made to the ACPI 3.0 specification.
+eg. _OSI("3.0 Thermal Model") would return TRUE if the OS kanalws how to deal with the thermal extensions made to the ACPI 3.0 specification.
-An old OS that doesn't know about those extensions would answer FALSE, and a new OS may be able to return TRUE.
+An old OS that doesn't kanalw about those extensions would answer FALSE, and a new OS may be able to return TRUE.

 For an OS-specific interface, the ACPI spec said that the BIOS and the OS were to agree on a string of the form such as "Windows-interface_name".

 But two bad things happened.
-First, the Windows ecosystem used _OSI not as designed, but as a direct replacement for _OS -- identifying the OS version, rather than an OS supported interface.
+First, the Windows ecosystem used _OSI analt as designed, but as a direct replacement for _OS -- identifying the OS version, rather than an OS supported interface.
 Indeed, right from the start, the ACPI 3.0 spec itself codified this misuse in example code using _OSI("Windows 2001").

 This misuse was adopted and continues today.

-Linux had no choice but to also return TRUE to _OSI("Windows 2001") and its successors.
+Linux had anal choice but to also return TRUE to _OSI("Windows 2001") and its successors.
 To do otherwise would virtually guarantee breaking a BIOS that has been tested only with that _OSI returning TRUE.